day8/re-frame/docs/ApplicationState.md

     I wanted to convey the database notion as strongly as possible.
 2. In the documentation and code, I make a distinction between `app-db` (the `ratom`) and `db` which is the (map) `value` currently stored **inside** this `ratom`.
 Be aware of that naming.
-3. the reference implementation creates and manages an `app-db` for you, so you don't need to declare one yourself (see the 1st FAQ if you want to inspect the value it holds).
+3. re-frame creates and manages an `app-db` for you, so you don't need to declare one yourself (see the 1st FAQ if you want to inspect the value it holds).
 4. `app-db` doesn't actually have to be a `ratom` containing a map.
 It could, for example, be a [datascript](https://github.com/tonsky/datascript database).
 In fact, any database which can signal you when it changes would do.
 We'd love! to be using [datascript](https://github.com/tonsky/datascript database) - so damn cool - but we had too much data in our apps.
-If you were to use it, you'd have to tweak the reference implementation a bit and use [Posh](https://github.com/mpdairy/posh).
+If you were to use it, you'd have to tweak re-frame a bit and use [Posh](https://github.com/mpdairy/posh).

 ### The Benefits Of Data-In-The-One-Place